bomatson/leap_drumkit/article.md

 end
 ````

-This attempt ended up failing - it became very complicated to read the velocity before and after a hit, as well as timestamp the stroke so it did not read more than once per stroke.
+This attempt was a good first stab, but it became very complicated to read the velocity before and after a hit, as well as timestamp each frame of the stroke.
-Also, I wanted to include dynamics in each stroke, which I could not capture effectively since the velocity was so close to 0.
+Also, I wanted to include dynamics in each hit, which could not be captured effectively since the velocity was so close to 0.

 The solution, thanks to some great help from Alex @ Carbon Five, was to create an imaginary threshold (say, 6 inches from the Leap) and log the previous Y position of each stroke.
 This way, I would only hit if the current Y position was less than the threshold, and the previous y_position was above it: